mrhaffner/trie/README.md

 $ xattr -d com.apple.quarantine /usr/local/bin/chromedriver
 ```

-You will need to comment the "require" and "module.exports" lines in your script.js file for the functional tests to run.
-The Flask app will also need to be running for the functional tests to work.
+For the functional tests to work, the Flask app will need to be running.

 Run the Python tests: